bborlaug/MIDS_205_elections/instructions.md

+#Step-by-Step Instructions
-Step-by-Step Guide for replicating this project yourself:
+...for replicating this project yourself: